EimisPachecoHacks/TrendSync-Brand-Factory-deepMind/README.md

 - **Voice Design Companion ("Lux")**: A Google ADK agent using `gemini-live-2.5-flash-native-audio` that lets designers talk through design decisions hands-free via bidirectional WebSocket streaming — real-time PCM audio at 16kHz as binary WebSocket frames (no JSON+base64 overhead) with live status feedback ("Editing image...", "Fetching trends...").
 Both typing and voice agents share the same 7 tools (`shared/design_tools.py`) and image pipeline, ensuring identical capabilities regardless of input modality.
 The voice agent additionally has 3 exclusive tools: video generation, page navigation, and collection generation.

-- **"Future You" Ad Video Generator**: The flagship feature — powered by Veo 3.1, it takes a completed collection and generates cinematic 5-scene ad videos (hook, hero, detail, lifestyle, CTA).
-Gemini 3 Pro writes the storyboard with structured thinking, then Veo 3.1 renders each scene with product images as style references, stitched together with ffmpeg.
-The concept: "this can be your future you" — turning a brand brief into an aspirational video that feels like looking into tomorrow.

 - **Full Pipeline Orchestration**: A single endpoint (`POST /adk/pipeline`) chains the entire workflow: trends → collection plan → product image generation → ad video — executing all four steps as a coordinated pipeline with status polling.

 - **Login Monitoring**: Every sign-in is double-logged — a `login_audit` record in Supabase (user ID, browser, timestamp) plus a real-time email notification via Resend API to the admin, providing instant awareness of platform activity.